cagedbird043/rkyolo/README.md

 **RKYOLO** is a modern, robust, and high-performance AI application foundation built from the ground up in Rust.
 It leverages Rockchip's NPU for hardware-accelerated inference of YOLO models, providing a superior alternative to the often brittle and hardcoded official C++ examples.

-This project was born out of the need for a production-ready framework that offers Rust's memory safety guarantees, a modern build system with Cargo, and a flexible, model-agnostic architecture that achieves near-hardware-limit performance.
+This project was born out of the need for a production-ready framework that offers Rust's memory safety guarantees, a modern build system with Cargo, and a flexible, model-agnostic architecture that achieves near-hardware-limit performance for **real-time video processing**.

 ## 🌟 Core Features

 - **Memory Safe**: Built with Rust to eliminate entire classes of bugs like segmentation faults and memory leaks at compile time, guaranteed by the compiler.
 - **Blazing Fast Zero-Copy Performance**: Implements a zero-copy data path by default, writing pre-processed data directly into DMA buffers to minimize CPU overhead and I/O latency.
-Achieves significant speedups over standard memory-copy methods.
+- **🎥 Real-time Video & Camera Support**: Process live video feeds from V4L2 devices (e.g., `/dev/video0`) or video files with high framerates, displaying results in a live window.
-- **Intelligent Fallback**: Automatically and gracefully falls back to a standard memory-copy mode if zero-copy initialization fails, ensuring maximum performance where possible without sacrificing robustness.
+- **Intelligent Fallback**: Automatically and gracefully falls back to a standard memory-copy mode if zero-copy initialization fails, ensuring maximum performance without sacrificing robustness.
 - **Model Agnostic & Adaptive**: Dynamically adapts to different YOLO model architectures (e.g., varying number of outputs, different class counts) without requiring any code changes.
 It just works.
 - **Professional Logging**: Features a multi-level (`-v`, `-vv`) and multi-lingual (`--lang en/zh`) logging system for clear, informative feedback and easy debugging.
 - **Clean, Modular Architecture**: Organized as a Cargo Workspace with a clear separation between the low-level, modular FFI layer (`rknn-ffi`), the core logic (`rkyolo-core`), and the application itself (`rkyolo-app`).